xtuae/CBM-Admin/README.md

 - ✅ Admin operations use secure RPC functions
 - ✅ Payment webhooks use proper signature validation
 - ✅ Database triggers maintain data integrity

+## Update Note

+The `/apps/web` frontend has been removed from this repository.
+The project now focuses on the admin panel (`/apps/admin`) for managing the credits-based marketplace.
+Deployment is configured for the admin application only.

+Updated for latest deployment.